December 1, 2017 - Yonder

 We probably do not need to tell you this.
 The holidays are a notoriously tough time to travel by plane, train, or automobile.
 Even Ubers are hard to come by.

 It is a good thing you’ve come to Yonder Travel Insurance, though, because we’re here to help.
-Not only are we the world’s premier provider of travel insurance, but we’re also your partner-in-travel.
+Not only are we the world’s premier provider of travel insurance via comparison site, but we’re also your partner-in-travel.
 We have put together a list of the top six indispensable holiday travel tips.
 You can thank us later.

 Learn all the basics like attractions, restaurants, and nightlife, but also go one step further.
 Research the airports, the infrastructure, the busiest areas and times.
 Check out guides from locals (or even Google Local Guides!).
 Get the inside scoop on your destination.

 Packing light can mean many different things.
 For flyers, it means packing a carry-on bag (check our guide to TSA-approved carry-ons) of essentials, but remember not to bring liquids.
 For drivers, it means avoiding loading your car down with heavy items such as bulky presents.